HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-fr, --framerate` Framerate of the output video/image sequence (Frames per second).
 Default: 30

-`-ch, --channel` Which channel to use (left, right, average, dual).
+`-ch, --channel` Which channel to use (left, right, average, stereo).
 Default: average

 `-d, --duration` Length of audio input per frame in ms. Default: Duration will be one frame long (1/framerate)